What is an alcohol unit?

 Our easy-to-understand guide gives you the facts and advice on alcohol units and measures.

-One unit is 10ml or 8g of pure alcohol.
+One unit is 10ml (millilitres) or 8g (grams) of pure alcohol.
 Because alcoholic drinks come in different strengths and sizes, units are a way to tell how strong your drink is, which can also help you to make comparisons.

-One pint of strong lager or a large glass of wine can contain more than three units of alcohol.
+One pint of strong lager or a large glass of wine each contain more than three units of alcohol.

 Arming yourself with strategies and tips can help you or a loved one take small steps towards big results.